'The Tiger effect?’ New crash details fuel questions about special treatment for Woods

 California traffic attorneys consulted by The Washington Post differed on whether the existence of "an empty plastic pharmaceutical container,” as the report described it, should have prompted deputies to attempt to test Woods’s blood to determine whether he was legally under the influence.
 But the inconsistencies between the department’s news conference and its own reports fueled criticism that Woods’s celebrity had affected the way his case was handled.

-Villanueva seemed predisposed from the beginning to emphasize that Woods's crash, in which the golfer suffered severe injuries including a fractured right leg, was “purely an accident.”
+Villanueva emphasized that Woods’s crash, in which the golfer suffered severe injuries including a fractured right leg, was “purely an accident.”
 Even before the investigation concluded, he said there was no evidence suggesting a charge such as reckless driving was warranted.
 Though data from the car’s “black box” showed that Woods was traveling up to 87 MPH in a 45 MPH zone at the time of the accident, he was not cited for speeding.

-Instead, the sheriff’s office appeared intent on blaming the intersection where the crash occurred, including pointing out other accidents that had happened there.
-The Los Angeles District Attorney’s Office said Friday afternoon that it had not received from the sheriff any complaints for possible criminal charges against Woods.
+The sheriff’s office focused on the intersection where the crash occurred, pointing out other accidents that had happened there.
+The Los Angeles District Attorney’s Office said Friday it had not received from the sheriff any complaints for possible criminal charges against Woods.

-The sheriff’s office declined to make Villanueva available for an interview or answer specific questions for this article.
+The sheriff’s office declined to make Villanueva available for an interview or to answer specific questions for this article.
 “If you choose to speculate and offer your theory (even though there is no evidence to support your claim), then that is your prerogative,” a representative said in an email without giving their name.
 “No contradiction exists in what was stated verbally and what is documented in the report.”

 On Wednesday, after the sheriff’s office announced it had closed its investigation, Woods tweeted his gratitude to the department, including thanking by name a deputy and two paramedics “for helping me so expertly at the scene and getting me safely to the hospital.”
 Woods, whose agent did not respond to a request for comment, said in the tweet that he “will continue to focus on my recovery and family.”